Alcoholic Narcissist | Alcohol And Narcissistic Personality Disorder

 When someone is deep in an alcohol addiction, they become very self-absorbed.
 Everything becomes about alcohol, every day.
 To friends, family, and even coworkers, it can seem as though the alcoholic will sacrifice everything to be able to drink.

-Drinking when consequences are obviously damaging or will cause major losses, are both signs of severe alcohol abuse.
+Drinking when consequences are obviously damaging or will cause major losses, are both signs of severe alcohol use disorder.
 In some cases, the person can fail to recognize how drinking is negatively affecting their life, and accuse others of being extreme.

 A person struggling with alcoholism can appear to dismiss friends and family to spend time with others that support their need to drink excessively.
 To family, it can appear that their loved one is putting these newfound friends ahead of them (similar to what a narcissist would do).